lsst-it/ittn-027/index.rst

 -----------

 The icinga agents must be aware of who the icinga master is, so it's important to declare it at the endpoint and zones.
-The pki, as well as in the master, is set to puppet, but also we have to set the agent to acept configurations and commands from the master; that is were the aceept_config and accept_commands come in place.
+The pki will not be set, which translate in the default (icinga2), then the agent is going to ask for a certificate to the icinga master; also is needed to set the agent to acept configurations and commands from the master.

 .. code-block:: puppet

    class { '::icinga2::feature::api':
+      ensure          => 'present',
+      ca_host         => $icinga_master_ip,
-      pki             => 'puppet',
+      ticket_salt     => $ca_salt,
       accept_config   => true,
       accept_commands => true,
-      ensure          => 'present',
       endpoints       => {
          $icinga_agent_fqdn  => {
          'host'  =>  $icinga_agent_ip